zairving/opticam/README.md

 ### Locally

-If you have a local copy of `opticam_new`, it can be `pip` installed by navigating to the local directory and running:
+If you have a local copy of `opticam_new`, it can be `pip` installed by navigating to the directory and running:

 ```
 pip install .